RohanTarra/Hw6/README.md

   where \(\mu\) is the mean and \(\sigma\) is the standard deviation of the dataset.

-- **Feature Engineering:** Additional features will be generated, such as:
-  - **Congestion Index (CI):** Defined as the ratio of actual traffic density to the optimal density.
+- **Feature Engineering:** More features, including the **Congestion Index (CI), which is the ratio of the actual traffic density to the ideal density, will be produced.

   \[
   \text{CI} = \frac{\text{Actual Traffic Density}}{\text{Optimal Density}} \times 100